bleds22e/FAST_lab_training/README.md

 Below are instructions for downloading R, RStudio, data and the packages we will be using.

 ## R & RStudio
-_The instructions for downloading and/or updating R and R studio are more-or-less blatantly copied from the [Setup page](https://datacarpentry.org/ecology-workshop/setup-r-workshop.html) for the [Data Carpentry - Ecology workshops](https://datacarpentry.org/lessons/#ecology-workshop)._
+_The instructions for downloading and/or updating R and RStudio are more-or-less blatantly copied from the [Setup page](https://datacarpentry.org/ecology-workshop/setup-r-workshop.html) for the [Data Carpentry - Ecology workshops](https://datacarpentry.org/lessons/#ecology-workshop)._

 R and RStudio are separate downloads and installations.
 R is the underlying statistical computing environment, but using R alone is no fun.
 RStudio is a graphical integrated development environment (IDE) that makes using R much easier and more interactive. **You need to install R before you install RStudio.** After installing both programs, you will need to install some specific R packages within RStudio.
 Follow the instructions below for your operating system, and then follow the instructions to install tidyverse and download the dugout data.